Best for Most People

 Ice Cream Maker Types

 The first thing to consider when beginning your quest to homemade ice cream is to decide which type of ice cream maker is the right choice for you.
-The main factor distinguishing different types of ice cream makers is the method used to chill the ingredients, with freezer bowl, compressor, and rock salt & ice being the three most common.
+The main factor distinguishing different types of ice cream makers is the method used to chill the ingredients, with a freezer bowl, compressor, and rock salt & ice being the three most common.

 This style of ice cream makers uses a double-walled bowl filled with fluid to chill the ice cream ingredients.
 This bowl must be frozen ahead of time in your freezer, usually for at least 8 hours, before making ice cream.
 Freezer bowl machines are usually much smaller and simpler.
 This makes them much less expensive than compressor models.
 However, you can't make multiple batches of ice cream at the same time, as the bowl needs time to refreeze between use.
 You don't need to pre-chill the ingredients, but it is usually recommended to improve the quality of the finished ice cream.

 These ice cream machines are for the serious home ice cream maker.
-Much larger and more expensive, these machine have built-in compressors and refrigeration units, allowing you to make ice cream whenever you want, with no pre-cooling or pre-freezing necessary.
-These machines usually take a bit longer to churn the ice cream — on the order of 30-45 minutes — but these machines can make batch after batch of ice cream, with only a 10 minute wait or so in between to allow the motor and pumps a chance to cool down.
+Much larger and more expensive, these machines have built-in compressors and refrigeration units, allowing you to make ice cream whenever you want, with no pre-cooling or pre-freezing necessary.
+These machines usually take a bit longer to churn the ice cream — on the order of 30-45 minutes — but these machines can make batch after batch of ice cream, with only a 10-minute wait or so in between to allow the motor and pumps a chance to cool down.
 These machines also allow you to adjust the temperature, allowing you to more finely control the ice cream quality.
 You should consider these products if you plan on making ice cream on a frequent basis, such as multiple times per week.

 Rock Salt & Ice